 A priority family is also not guaranteed enrollment and will only be offered a slot if they are eligible for the classroom opening

-and if both SOMACC and the family are a good match for each other.
+and if both SOMACC and the family are a good fit for each other.

 Moreover, some of our infant and toddler slots go to the state subsidized enrollment.
 This means that our Infant and Toddler Program